3box/3box/README.md

 ### For Ethereum Dapp Developers (Coming soon)
 👩‍💻 Want to integrate with 3Box?
 [Explore 3box-js](https://www.github.com/uport-project/3box-js)

 ### For Our Community
-👍 Want to collaborate on code?
-Submit an issue or a PR!

 💬 Want to chat with our community or ask questions?
 [Join 3Box Community HQ](https://mailchi.mp/c671ca2b8093/3box)

 📬 Want to receive our newsletter?
 [Sign up here](https://mailchi.mp/c671ca2b8093/3box)

 ➡️ Have you integrated 3Box?
-[Add yourself to our Dapp Universe!](./COMMUNITY-PROJECTS.md)
+[Add your dapp to our Dapp Universe!](./COMMUNITY-PROJECTS.md)

+👍 Want to collaborate on code?
+Submit an issue or a PR!

 ## Goals
 * Make it easy for users to share information publicly, while preserving privacy when desired